 - Participate in experiential learning opportunities (such as task forces, relevant meetings, and interim leadership roles).

-The cohort’s leadership experience begins with a formal induction dinner, then is structured around about six formal 2–3 day meetings, taking place over an 18–month period at locations affiliated with Texas A&M AgriLife throughout the state.
-The group’s capstone project is presented during the AgriLife Conference in January.
+The cohort’s leadership experience begins with a formal induction dinner, then is structured around about six formal 2–3 day meetings, taking place over a 2 year period at locations affiliated with Texas A&M AgriLife throughout the state.
+The group’s capstone project is assigned during the AgriLife Conference in January.

 A variety of books, articles, and case studies reinforce core competencies, and stimulate discussion.
 The assignments are designed for all participants.
 These, along with other assignments not listed, generate cohesion in and among AgriLife components.

-Leadership Plan—According to individual goals and vision, participants develop and implement a professional and personal leadership plan.
+Leadership Reflections —According to individual goals and vision, participants develop and implement a professional and personal leadership document.

 Advocacy Presentations—Each group presentation includes participants from the same component of AgriLife.
 Presenters work closely with their directors, heads, or supervisors to deliver a presentation illustrating aspects of their profession and component’s mission.
 Presentations should be about 20–25 minutes with additional time for audience questions.
 Advocacy Presentations should: